 According to the ETS Directive, it will be possible to add further sectors to the list if they comply with the criteria stated in the Directive, but it will not be possible to remove sectors from the list until its expiration".

 Information on the California equivalent for the European carbon leakage list is available under the following link.

 Questions and answers on the proposal to revise the EU emissions trading system (EU ETS), Brussels, 15 July 2015, p.
-2) confirms, apart from some minor improvements, the basic EU ETS architecture will remain in place after 2020.
+2) confirmed that, apart from some minor improvements, the basic EU ETS architecture should remain in place after 2020.

-The said document also acknowledges, as currently, under the post-2020 EU low carbon framework all major industrial sectors will be considered at risk of carbon leakage.
+The said document also acknowledged that under the post-2020 EU low carbon framework all major industrial sectors should be considered at risk of carbon leakage.

 The final key determinations in this regard have been made by the Directive (EU) 2018/410 of the European Parliament and of the Council of 14 March 2018 amending Directive 2003/87/EC to enhance cost-effective emission reductions and low-carbon investments, and Decision (EU) 2015/1814, which amended the EU ETS Article 10b.

 On 15 February 2019 the European Commission has adopted a Delegated Decision on the carbon leakage list for the period 2021 to 2030 (EU ETS phase 4).

 It will be submitted to the European Parliament and the Council for a two-month period.